 - If possible, make travel arrangements outside of holiday peak days.
 If you are able to miss class or work and travel the day before or day after peak holiday travel days, do so.
 In many cases, you can save a significant amount of money on your travel fare.
 Not only will you save money, but also some stress and aggravation caused by crowded airports and traffic.

 - Use public transportation.
 Instead of taking a taxi to the airport or paying for parking, if possible use public transportation.
 If you pack lightly, this is a great money saving option, especially if you have already paid for some type of unlimited travel pass.

 - Consider traveling at odd hours.
 Red eye flights and overnight buses are much cheaper than peak hour travel times.
 Although, these options sound daunting, they can actually be quite relaxing.
 They are usually less crowded and you can sleep during the journey.

 - Carpool.
 If you are going to be driving this holiday season, consider carpooling with people headed in the same direction.
 If you are a student, there are most likely plenty of students on campus without cars who would be happy to keep you company and split the costs.

 - Pack your own food.
 Food is always a hidden cost of holiday travel.
 Instead of picking up a quick, overpriced fast food meal at the airport or station, pack some snacks or a sandwich for a cheaper and healthier option.

-How do you plan to travel to your holiday destinations this year?
 If you’re struggling to pay off debt, schedule a free credit counseling session with ACCC today.